Wassuples/WASS01/README.md

 - Coded in Python 3.9.2.
 Install page here: https://www.python.org/downloads/release/python-392/

-- This uses the AssemblyAI service which has it has 100 hours worth of audio transcription for free accounts.
+- This uses the AssemblyAI service which has 100 hours worth of audio transcription for free accounts.
 You can find it here: https://www.assemblyai.com/

 - Run <code>pip install -r requirements.txt</code> to install all modules.